 I made a printable for you with the guidelines I use for beauty product expiration dates.
 Just click on the description below to print one out for yourself or pin it for later.
 You could attach it to the inside of your medicine cabinet or make-up drawer for quick reference.

 Beauty Products Storage:

 After cleaning out my beauty products and getting rid of the excess I had plenty of space to store everything neatly.
-It’s easy to keep your products organized and contained by using inexpensive baskets.
-These baskets come in 3-4 different shapes and sizes so use the ones that best fit your beauty products and drawer space.
+It’s easy to keep products organized and contained by using inexpensive baskets.
+These little white baskets come in 3-4 different shapes and sizes and are super cheap.
+Use the sizes that best fit your beauty products and drawer space.

-Don’t forget to also go through your make-up that is kept in other places such as your gym bag or travel case.
-Don’t think of this as one more space you need to organize, think of all the space you’ll be getting back and how you’ll be getting rid of things you don’t use anyway.
+Don’t forget to go through your beauty products that are kept in other places, such as your gym bag or travel case.
+Don’t think of this as one more space you need to organize.
+Think of all the space you’ll be getting back and how you’ll be getting rid of things you aren’t using anyway.